 Now, I am a firm believer that a chosen college or university has to be the right academic, social and financial fit.
 It’s not all strictly just about finances.
 But, by looking for the money, you may find schools that were not initially on your radar.
 Schools with good programs that you are currently unaware of.
 So keep your eyes and ears open.
 Use the internet.
 But start early.
 After the applications go out is too late.

 Don’t leave money “on the table”.
 It is important to explore all avenues for college savings!
 Make sure to apply to find the merit money.
-Next, learn about Early Action vs Early Decision here.
+For more information from College Financial Prep, continue to read our Blog.

 This article was written by Vicki Vollweiler of College Financial Prep.
-If you need help with Finding Merit Scholarships, Financial Aid, Loans, Appeals and divorce situations, Vicki may be contacted by email at CollegeFinancialPrep@gmail.com or by phone 516-225-5224.
+If you need help with Finding Merit Scholarships, Financial Aid, Student Loans, Appeals and divorce and other extenuating circumstances, Vicki may be contacted by email at CollegeFinancialPrep@gmail.com or by phone 516-225-5224.